APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.            Expires March 4, 2019                [Page 19]
+Huston, et al.           Expires March 30, 2019                [Page 19]

-Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

    control of the researcher, and the addresses must be real, reachable